top of page

 P R E C E D E N T S

-Precedent tools such as the Cardinal LCA Grasshopper plugin and OneClick LCA were tested to study how the pedagogy of building decarbonization could be translated into an accessible format for designers to understand their building material decisions.
-The schematics developed in Rhino Grasshopper informed how this type of representation could be transferred into the game engine simulation.
+Existing tools like the Cardinal LCA Grasshopper plugin and OneClick LCA were evaluated to explore how the principles of building decarbonization could be effectively translated into an accessible format, enabling designers to better understand the impact of their material choices.
+Schematics developed in Rhino Grasshopper provided insights into how these representations could be adapted and integrated into a game engine simulation, bridging technical analysis with interactive design.

 T E X T U R E M A P S

-The first step in digitally visualizing materiality was to photograph original soil and fiber-based textures.
-The Natural Materials Lab served as the hub for curating a materials portfolio: clay soil, fique, flax, hemp, light straw clay, and iterations of rammed earth were photographed.
-These materials were then digitized into varying texture maps: normal, albedo, diffuse, edge, height, and smoothness to be rendered as material abstractions and onto the inventory of build materials provided to the user in-tool
+The initial step in digitally visualizing materiality involved photographing original soil and fiber-based textures.
+The Natural Materials Lab acted as the central hub for curating a comprehensive portfolio, which included clay soil, fique, flax, hemp, light straw clay, and various iterations of rammed earth.
+These materials were digitized into a range of texture maps—normal, albedo, diffuse, edge, height, and smoothness—allowing them to be rendered as both abstract material representations and functional components within the tool's material inventory, accessible to users for design exploration.

 Screenshot 2023-10-14 155909.png